simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-03-reactive-viewmodels-for-ui-components-in-angular.md

 ---

 A while ago I wrote about [Smart components, UI components and sandbox facades in Angular](https://blog.simplified.courses/smart-components-ui-components-and-sandbox-facades-in-angular/){:target="_blank"}.
 This article is about reactive ViewModels for UI components in Angular.
-We will see how this approach will result in cleaner templates, and more reactive code and will give us some extra possibilities regarding performance optimization.
+We will learn how this approach will result in cleaner templates, more reactive code and how it will give us some extra possibilities regarding performance optimization.

-## What's a ViewModel
+## What's a ViewModel?

 A ViewModel is something that has a lot of different definitions and meanings.
 There are lots of different opinions about what a ViewModel should represent and which responsibility it has.